magnesj/ResInsight/docs/PltPlot.md

   - **Auto Scale** -- Automatically set depth axis range based on data values
   - **Min** -- Set depth axis minimum value
   - **Max** -- Set depth axis maximum value

+  ### Plot
+  The PLT plot displays groups of curves.
+A group consists of the components oil, gas and water.
+The curves within a group are stacked.